joez/ptk/README.md

 Deploy by [Docker][]

     docker pull joez/ptk
-    docker run -it --rm -v $(pwd):/work ptk
+    docker run -it --rm -v $(pwd):/work joez/ptk

 Enjoy yourself for the handy tools, e.g.

-    # report all the commits of current branch into log.xlsx
+    # report all commits on the current branch of the ptk project into log.xlsx
     gex report-log ptk

 # Installation